 At a higher government level, Central Java Province had work closely with Japan International Cooperation Agency (JICA), specifically in implementing Project of Capacity Development for Climate Change Strategies in Indonesia (2010-2015).
 The main activity from the collaboration was mainstreaming adaptation/mitigation of climate change in National Development Planning, with Central Java as part of the scope.
 JICA had also developed study on Integrating Climate Change Adaptation into Spatial Planning Policies at 2 pilot sites which are 1) Java Island and 2) South Sulawesi (West & South coastal area, Selayar).
 Among the output of the study is recommendation on integration mechanism of adaptation plan into spatial planning.
-The JICA program is completed in 2015, hence the proposed program will not overlap with JICA funding.
-Seeing that the mechanism is developed at a higher government level that has to cater to different city/regency characteristics in tis planning proves, but on the other hand considering the fact that Pekalongan City is part of Central Java Province that will somewhat affected by planning conducted at provincial level, hence this program will learn from JICA study on mainstreaming and integration mechanism, and assess whether the proposed mechanism can be applied in Pekalongan City context and how to adjust the mechanism.
+The JICA program is developed at a higher government level that has to cater to different city/regency characteristics in tis planning proves, but on the other hand considering the fact that Pekalongan City is part of Central Java Province that will somewhat affected by planning conducted at provincial level, hence this program will learn from JICA study on mainstreaming and integration mechanism, and assess whether the proposed mechanism can be applied in Pekalongan City context and how to adjust the mechanism.